ankane/searchkick/README.md

 ### _all Field [master]

-Speed up indexing by disabling the `_all` field if you don’t need it.
+Speed up indexing and reduce index size by disabling the `_all` field if you don’t need it.
 Do this by specifying default fields to search.

 ```ruby
 class Product < ActiveRecord::Base